iandorsey00/geodata/README.md

 In these examples, the contexts are Los Angeles County, California; King County, Washington; and Fairfax County, Virginia respectively.

+#### Specifying both a universe and a group

+You specify both a universe and a group for more control over the geographies displayed.
+For example:

+    -c counties+nv
+    -c p+md:montgomery

+These two examples means "counties in Nevada" and "places in Montgomery County, Maryland, respectively.

 ### `display_label`s (geography names)